Stanisław Skrzeszewski

-Stanisław Skrzeszewski (April 27, 1901 in Nowy Sącz — December 20, 1978 in Warsaw) was a Polish communist politician, educator and prominent statesman of the Polish People's Republic.
+Stanisław Skrzeszewski (27 April 1901 – 20 December 1978) was a Polish communist politician, educator and prominent statesman of the Polish People's Republic.

 Biography

 Born in to the family of a train conductor, Skrzeszewski was active in socialist circles from his teenage years.
 From 1920 he worked as a village teacher and studied at the Faculty of Philosophy of the Jagiellonian University and received a doctorate in philosophy.

-Fom 1921, he belonged to communist youth circles.
+From 1921, he belonged to communist youth circles.
 From 1922 a member of the Communist Youth Union and from 1924 a member of the Communist Party of Poland.
 He was arrested in 1924, he was released thanks to the intervention of Władysław Heinrich.
-Not admitted to work at the university, he left for France. where from 1925–1926 he studied philosophy and general methodology at the Sorbonne.
+Not admitted to work at the university, he left for France. where from 1925 to 1926 he studied philosophy and general methodology at the Sorbonne.
 There he maintained contacts with the French Communist Party, but wasn't involved in political activity.
 In the years 1926–1928 he was a teacher at the gymnasium in Dębica, where he founded the first cell of the KPP.

-Arrested again on April 20, 1932, imprisoned in Krakow for five weeks.
+Arrested again on 20 April 1932, imprisoned in Krakow for five weeks.
 From the end of 1934 he was a contract lecturer of pedagogy and didactics at the State Pedagogium in Krakow.
 At the same time, he was active in the communist faction of the Polish Teachers' Union.
 He continued his career by working in Jagiellonian University.

-After the Nazi Invasion of Poland on September 3, 1939, he left Kraków and after the Soviet invasion of Poland, he stayed in Lviv under the Soviet occupation.
+After the Nazi Invasion of Poland on 3 September 1939, he left Kraków and after the Soviet invasion of Poland, he stayed in Lviv under the Soviet occupation.
 From November 1939 to January 1940 he was a lecturer at the Pedagogical Institute, later a researcher at the Institute of Teacher Training.
 In the second half of June 1941 he was summoned to Kiev in order to obtain - as a former member of the KPP, membership rights in the All-Union Communist Party (b).
 After the start of the German-Soviet war, he was evacuated deep into the USSR and worked as a teacher.
 Summoned to Moscow, he took part in the congress of the Union of Polish Patriots. at the congress, he delivered a lecture on cultural and educational matters and was elected to the main board of the union.
 From 1944, a member of the Polish Workers' Party and from 1945 to 1948 he was a member of the Central Committee of the party.